-Deshaun Watson’s accusers to submit materials to police; lawyer says more suits coming
+Deshaun Watson’s accusers to submit materials to police; attorney says more suits coming

 “I’m extremely proud to represent Deshaun Watson and wholly stand behind him against what we believe are meritless allegations,” Hardin said.
 “However, we will wait to comment in detail until we’ve completed our review of the numerous, evolving allegations from Mr. Buzbee.
 We will respond next week and ask you to keep an open mind until we do so.”

-Buzbee said he had been contacted informally by a police representative and would respond to authorities.
+Buzbee said he had been contacted by a police representative and would respond to authorities.
 The Houston Police Department later said in a written statement posted to Twitter that it was “unaware of any contact between HPD and Houston attorney Tony Buzbee regarding the allegations contained in his recently filed lawsuits.”

 The police also said that “no incident reports regarding these allegations have been filed in our jurisdiction.”